vectara/vectara-docs/www/docs/quickstart.md

 ### View your Customer ID

-After you created an account, the <Config v="names.product"/> Console UI appeared after login.
+After you create an account, you can click your name in the upper-right corner to view your Customer ID, email, account size, and more.
+You need the Customer ID for many API requests.

 ![Reveal the Customer ID](/img/view_customer_id.png)